khulnasoft-lab/design.khulnasoft.com/contents/patterns/calls-to-action.md

 ## Overview

-A _call to action_ (CTA) is an interactive element that prompt users to take a specific action.
+A _call to action_ (CTA) is an interactive element that prompts users to take a specific action.
 GitLab Duo CTAs follow [button](/components/button) and [link](/components/link) guidelines, with some additional considerations.

 ## Guidelines